-• Hong Kong, China: The Independent Commission Against Corruption (ICAC) of Hong Kong, China embraces a three-pronged approach in its work to reduce corruption: law enforcement, prevention, and education.26 Aligned with this approach, in 1994 the ICAC launched a "Campaign on Business Ethics" in co-operation with business associations and professional bodies.
+- Hong Kong, China: The Independent Commission Against Corruption (ICAC) of Hong Kong, China embraces a three-pronged approach in its work to reduce corruption: law enforcement, prevention, and education.
+Aligned with this approach, in 1994 the ICAC launched a "Campaign on Business Ethics" in co-operation with business associations and professional bodies.
 In 1995, the ICAC established the Hong Kong Business Ethics Development Centre under the ICAC's Community Relations Department.
 Since 2015, representatives from ten major chambers of commerce in Hong Kong have formed the Hong Kong Business Ethics Development Advisory Committee (BEDAC) to steer the Centre's work.
-The Centre offers consultancy services for individual enterprises (such as business ethics training, code of conduct formation, system controls, and customized resources), as well as a broad range of free resources, including training packages and practical guides, for all enterprises in Hong Kong, China.
+The Centre offers consultancy services for individual enterprises (such as business ethics training, code of conduct formation, system controls, and customized resources), as well as a broad range of free resources, including training packages and practical guides, for all enterprises in Hong Kong, China. - Malaysia: SME Corporation Malaysia partners with the Malaysian Anti-Corruption Commission (MACC) and other government bodies to promote business ethics and integrity for the benefit of small and medium-sized businesses.
+This collaboration started with the creation of the SME Pledge to foster ethical business practices and was followed by the promotion of integrity pacts and well-designed contract support to include anti-corruption clauses.
+SME Corporation Malaysia also works with practitioners, regulators and academic representatives to publish works or references for anti-bribery and anti-corruption efforts as well as assisting regulators to develop Codes of Ethics on a sectoral basis in order to support SME development.